oplS17projects/FP3/README.md

 ```
 Many, many hours later, my initial goals were finally complete.

-I decided to try the I/O functions
+I decided to try the I/O functions.

 # Implementation
-I wanted to implement a function to read and play WAV data from my hard disk.
+I wanted to implement a function to read and play .WAV data from my hard disk.

 I converted a 2 minute MP3 file into WAV, and attempted to have RSound play it.